 Of course, one might argue psychosis is different from altered states produced by plants, and let them argue.
 Having smelled colors, heard ghosts, believed strange messages (like cutting off my left arm would stop me seeing red), been possessed by animal spirits, hallucinated, grown ecstatic, glimpsed Gaia, chatted with cartoons, and been overwhelmed by persistent paranoia and fear as well as giddiness while under the influence of LSD, a modified fungus, I cannot distinguish how such plant-induced experiences differ from what psychiatrists call psychosis, except that the latter sometimes lasts longer.

 So why does Earth contain plants that produce such an increase in psyche?
 Perhaps, as Stephen Harrod Buhner argues in Plant Intelligence and the Imaginal Realm, to depattern habits such that innovative forms of existence may be trialed.
 Not just for humans, but all lifeforms ingesting them.
-Buhner illustrates how psilocybin mushrooms, as one example, are found in every grassrange on Earth growing neurons (yes, plants have those) and passing them along exquisite root networks to their neighbors.
+Buhner illustrates how psilocybin mushrooms, as one example, are found in grasslands on six continents distributing psychoactive compounds through exquisite root and mycelial networks to increase plasticity, resilience, and innovation in their neighborhoods.
 In other words, these mushrooms, as propellers of learning, increase knowledge in the whole system.
 That, and they break down dead matter so new life may arise.
 Is it too far a leap to assume they affect us similarly?
 And if those amplified senses produced by psychoactive plants are similar to those involuntarily experienced, is it too far a leap to assume that whatever the cause, the ecological function of both is to see, hear, feel, know differently in order to grow intelligence?

 No being is conscious of it, but brains and bodies utilize processes, collectively known as sensory gating, to siphon the mass of information hitting senses into a narrative that is coherent with a cultural or environmental context.
 As a result, ordinary consciousness perceives a minuscule of what really exists.
 A juniper tree has far more to see, hear, smell, taste, feel, intuit, and communicate than my capabilities.
 If I had eight eyes like a spider, or antennae like a bat, or stomata like a plant, I would understand the juniper quite differently, yet never fully.
 Consciousness is by reduction: no combination of senses knows the breadth of a being.